There are some very important things that you can be doing during your junior year to prepare for your future. Follow these steps to lead to success:

-- Collect information about colleges of interest.
-Information to list include: school size, location, cost, available majors and special programs.
+- Collect information about schools of interest.
+Information to list includes: school size, location, cost, available majors, and special programs.

-- Attend local college fairs to obtain information on a large number of schools in a short amount of time.
-Make sure to talk to admissions representatives at your top choice colleges to get a feel for the information they will require when it is time to apply.
+- Attend local college/career fairs to obtain information on a large number of schools in a short amount of time.
+Make sure to talk to admissions representatives at your top choice schools to get a feel for the information they will require when it is time to apply.

 - Prepare for standardized tests to be taken in the spring.
 Start early so you have enough time to work on any weak areas.
-Make sure you know which tests your college requires and plan accordingly.
+Make sure you know which tests are required and plan accordingly.

 - Remain involved in extracurricular activities.
-Colleges are looking for well-rounded students who exhibit leadership abilities.
+Colleges and employers are looking for well-rounded students who exhibit leadership abilities.
 Extracurricular activities can provide both.

 - Apply for scholarships!
-College is expensive but if you are willing to do the work, there are plenty of scholarships available to help pay down your costs.
+College or trade school is expensive but if you are willing to do the work, there are plenty of scholarships available to help pay down your costs.
 Apply for as many scholarships as possible to increase your chances of receiving funding.

 - Register for and take standardized tests.
 Plan on taking your first test in the spring of your junior year, leaving time to take it again either later in the year or in the fall of your senior year.
 Most students take the test more than once so don't worry if you don't get the scores you wanted the first time.

 - Collect letters of recommendation from several sources.
-You will most likely need them when applying for colleges.
+You will most likely need them when applying for college or trade school.
 It's best to contact former teachers and counselors now so you aren't scrambling for letters in the fall.

 - Apply for internships and jobs in fields of interest.
-This adds another dimension to your college applications that can be invaluable.
+This adds another dimension to your admissions applications that can be invaluable.

-- Visit your top college choices.
-Summer is a great time to visit the colleges you've selected as your top choices.
+- Visit your top choices.
+Summer is a great time to visit the schools you've selected as your top choices.
 An on-campus visit can help a student narrow down their choices quicker than hours of research.